netlify/functions.netlify.com/README.md

 - `npm run dev` will spin up a development environment and watch for changes
 - `npm run build` builds a **production** version of the site to `dist`
-- `npm run debug` will the eleventy debugger
+- `npm run debug` will run the eleventy debugger

 ## Dependencies